Abortion Law Reform Association of New Zealand: Founding of ALRANZ

-The Abortion Law Reform Association of New Zealand (ALRANZ) was founded in response to organising by anti-abortion rights groups, most notoriously the Catholic group the Society for the Protection of the Unborn Child (SPUC).
+The Abortion Law Reform Association of New Zealand (ALRANZ) was founded in response to organising by anti-abortion rights groups, such as the Catholic organisation the Society for the Protection of the Unborn Child (SPUC).
 The campaigns of these anti-abortion rights groups provoked a strong reaction, with some questioning the veracity of their claims about the medical consequences of abortion and the experiences of overseas countries with liberal laws.
 Pro-abortion rights supporters perceived suffering of unhappily pregnant women seeking abortion and considered that children needed to be born to mothers who wanted them and could support them.
 On 4 August 1970, a group of approximately 60 concerned individuals met in Auckland to form ALRANZ.

-The founding meeting in 1970 was chaired by Mr Wayne Facer, an Auckland University administrator, who became the first research officer for ALRANZ.
+The founding meeting in 1970 was chaired by Wayne Facer, an Auckland University administrator, who became the first research officer for ALRANZ.
 At the meeting, it was decided that a steering committee should be formed, charged with drafting aims and objectives.
 The steering committee reported back to a meeting held in the Unitarian Church, Ponsonby Road on 15 September 1970.
 At that meeting ALRANZ endorsed the draft aims, and a constitution was prepared to establish ALRANZ as an incorporated society.
-Some of the early members included family planning doctor and pediatrician, Dr Alice Bush (1914–1974).
+Some of the early members included family planning doctor and paediatrician, Dr Alice Bush (1914–1974).
 As at 1975, the following served on the Advisory Council for ALRANZ.